 We believe in rural America

-Making direct investments in early-stage rural technology startups through our seed fund, the CORI Innovation Fund (CIF).
+We make direct investments in early-stage rural technology startups through our seed fund, the CORI Innovation Fund (CIF).

-Advocating for rural places to get connected to the last mile, knowing fiber internet is the lifeblood of the digital economy, online learning, telehealth, and innovation.
+We advocate for rural places to get connected to the last mile, knowing fiber internet is the lifeblood of the digital economy, online learning, telehealth, and innovation.

 Stories from across rural America